-Choose Source branch that you want to merge and Target branch which will be the destination.
+Choose the Source branch that you want to merge and the Target branch which will be the destination.

-Same as Bitbucket, GitLab gives you the opportunity to choose who will review this request.
-It’s also possible to see the changes in edited files, the commits included in the merge request, discuss the feature and make suggestions.
+Same as Bitbucket, GitLab allows you to choose who will review this request.
+It’s also possible to see the changes in edited files, the commits included in the merge request, discuss the feature, and make suggestions.

-When the changes are approved by reviewers click Merge to merge branches.
+When reviewers approve the changes, click Merge to merge branches.

 Insights on Your Team Performance in Bitbucket